 Parent group: Film

 Portal enables certain metadata fields to be inherited from a parent asset to all children assets.
 First, use the related pane on the asset page to establish relationships between assets.
 Using the inherit metadata fields, a “child” item will automatically inherit the metadata value from the “parent” item.
-This also works within collections and sub collections, whereby all items within those groups will inherit the metadata attributes.
+This also works within collections and sub collections, , as well as from collections to items and between different Metadata groups.
+All items within those groups will inherit the metadata attributes.
 For example, you can apply inherit metadata to an entire season of a specific series, which will then apply that metadata to every episode within that.